gpadolina/DeepLearning-notes/DeepLearning/Fundamentals of Machine Learning.md

 * *L2 regularization* - The cost added is proportional to the *square of the value of the weight coefficients* (the *L2 norm* of the weights).
 L2 regularization is also called *weight decay* in the context of neural networks.
 In Keras, weight regularization is added by passing *weight regularizer instances* to layers as keyword arguments.
+#### Adding dropout
+*Dropout* is one of the most effective and most commonly used regularization techniques for neural networks.
+Dropout, applied to a layer, consists of randomly *dropping out*
+(setting to zero) a number of output features of the layer during training.
+Let's say a given layer would normally return a vector [0.2, 0.5, 1.3, 0.8, 1.1] for a given input sample during training.
+After applying dropout, this vector will have a few zero entries distributed at random: for example, [0, 0.5, 1.3, 0, 1.1].
+The *dropout rate* is the fraction of the features that are zeroed out; it's usually set between 0.2 and 0.5.
+At test time, no units are dropped out; instead, the layer's output values are scaled down by a factor equal to the dropout rate, to balance for the fact that more units are active than at training time.